ultrasaw/lambda_alerting/README.md

 ## Assumptions and Limitations
 Lambda et al.:
-- Lambda functions are built locally.
+- Lambda functions are stored locally.
 - No tests are implemented for the Lambda code.
 - SNS subscriptions / Failed SQS queue out of scope.